NeuroTechX/bci-workshop/INSTRUCTIONS.md

 ### A.4.
 Pairing the Muse EEG headset with muse-lsl

-to stream data with lsl

-python muse-lsl.py

-the script will auto detect and connect the first muse device.
-In case you want a specific device or if the detection fail, find the name of the device and pass it to the script :
+Figure out the name of your headset.
+We'll try and provide you this, but if you don't get it, with the Muse on, take a look at the visible bluetooth devices in your computers bluetooth settings, it'll have a name like "Muse-14D2"

+Run the muse-lsl python script with the name of your headset

-python muse-lsl.py --name YOUR_DEVICE_NAME
+`python muse-lsl.py --name YOUR_DEVICE_NAME`

 You can also directly pass the mac address (this option is also faster at startup):

-python muse-lsl.py --address YOUR_DEVICE_ADDRESS
+`python muse-lsl.py --address YOUR_DEVICE_ADDRESS`

-Once the stream is up and running, you can visualize stream with
+Once the stream is up and running, you can test the stream with

-python lsl-viewer.py
+`python lsl-viewer.py`

 ### A.5.
 Download the code for the workshop